 - Are You Going To Renovate? : If you are planning on doing home renovations, don’t forget to mention the renovations to your insurer to make sure that you are adequately covered during and after the process.

 - Assess Special Or Unique Features : Does it come with proper protection for these unique features?
 For example, if you have a pool, do you have the required fencing?
 If not, you’ll need to put one up.

 This type of protection covers the property owner and projects under construction.
 Builders will assume this type of policy, but it is highly recommended you have a paper copy available in the event that something happens.

 Unlike automobile protection, it is not legally required in Canada if your house is fully paid for.
 However, you will need to purchase it in order to get a mortgage and to protect yourself if you need to make a claim.

 Make Your Next Home Purchase A Success

-Buying a house is making a big investment in your future.
-You have a lot to take into account.
+Buying a house makes a significant investment in your future.
+You have a lot to take into account with owning a property and home insurance in Ontario.
 Use this list as a way to ensure that you protect yourself from problems down the road.